Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

     2. Analyze how the conversion process transformed the video
     3. Adjust your settings to match the original content's intended display

+### Determining the correct SAR values

-The following methods can be used to help determine the correct SAR values:
+The following methods can be used to help determine the correct SAR values.
+Ideally,
+you should cross-reference the results of as many of these methods as possible to derive the most accurate SAR values.

 !!! example "SAR heuristic methods"